spring1843/weight/README.md

 # weight

-weight is multi OS command line application that tries to set the CPU load of the machine to the given value.
+weight is a highly customizable multi OS command line application that puts enough load on the CPU to meet the user target.

-The name comes from the idea that it puts a fake load on the CPU.
-The project aims to provide similar capabilities for other system resources.

 ## Examples